Please press F11 on your keyboard for full screen viewing (to come out of it you can press F11 again)

-2. Spiritual Reflections – some expanded thoughts on the concepts written in the Home Page (word count: 27.2K)
+2. Spiritual Reflections – some expanded thoughts on the concepts written in the Home Page (word count: about 27K)

 3. Photo Gallery – a range of photos of Sun Myung Moon and his wife, Hak Ja Han

-4. Father Moon’s Words – a selection of quotes plus a couple of sample speeches (word count: 4.8K)
+4. Father Moon’s Words – a selection of quotes plus a couple of sample speeches (word count: about 5K)

-5. Biblical Reflections – some thoughts on biblical content to do with the life of Jesus, the Fall of Man, etc. (word count: 14.9K)
+5. Biblical Reflections – some thoughts on biblical content to do with the life of Jesus, the Fall of Man, etc. (word count: about 15K)

-6. UM Links & News – some of this is older content but I have tried to bring the website links up to date + at the bottom, under ‘personal entries’ there are also some random articles, written some time ago for light relief reading perhaps, about my fondness for the BBC, the wonders of ‘oil-pulling’, and the Irish sitcom ‘Father Ted’ – with probably more to follow if the mood takes me! (word count: 3.3K)
+6. UM Links & News – some of this is older content but I have tried to bring the website links up to date + at the bottom, under ‘personal entries’ there are also some random articles, written some time ago for light relief reading perhaps, about my fondness for the BBC, the wonders of ‘oil-pulling’, and the Irish sitcom ‘Father Ted’ – with probably more to follow if the mood takes me (word count: about 3K)